 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Making a decent down Scales Fell on the opposite side of Scales Tarn – coming back via Scales Fell can shorten a walk to Blencathra quite a lot and make it much quicker than the usual routes.
+We descend via Scales Fell on the opposite side of Scales Tarn – coming back via Scales Fell can shorten a walk to Blencathra quite a lot and make it much quicker than the other routes.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

 Our last glimpse of Scales Tarn and Sharp Edge.
-There is a path that actually takes you back down to the Tarn – where you can then follow the same path back to the car – but I prefer not to cover the same ground on a walk – so it’s all the way down Scales Fell for us
+There is a path that actually takes you back down to Scales Tarn – where you can then follow the same path back to the car – but I prefer not to cover the same ground on a walk – so it’s all the way down Scales Fell for us.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View